-Whether it is a hurricane, blizzard or a windy rainstorm, it is always prudent to be prepared for a power outage.
-Groton Utilities encourages everyone to have an emergency kit at the ready with food, water, flashlights and whatever else you may need for a three-day outage.
+Whether it is a hurricane, blizzard, or windy rainstorm, it is always prudent to be prepared for a power outage.
+Groton Utilities encourages everyone to have an emergency kit at the ready with food, water, flashlights, and whatever else they may need for a three-day outage.
 Whenever a storm approaches the area people should prepare as if they will lose power.

 - Be certain to have backup power options if you need powered medical devices.

 - Make an emergency kit for at least three days of self-sufficiency.

 - Stock up on batteries and have flashlights and candles on hand.

 - Charge your mobile devices and power banks.

 - Secure outdoor recreational equipment such as trampolines and double-check your pool cover.

 - Consider alternate methods of cooking your meals in case there is a power outage in your area.
 Cooking your meal ahead of time and storing it in the refrigerator is an option.